-II.
-Wishes of the client or his or her closely associated persons If the client proposes someone as his or her deputy, the adult protection authority shall agree to the proposal provided the person proposed is suitable and is prepared to accept the deputyship
+1 If the client proposes someone as his or her deputy, the adult protection authority shall agree to the proposal provided the person proposed is suitable and is prepared to accept the deputyship

-It shall if possible take account of the wishes of family members or other closely associated persons.
+2 It shall if possible take account of the wishes of family members or other closely associated persons.

-If the client rejects a specific person as the deputy, the adult protection authority shall respect this wish provided it is reasonable.
+3 If the client rejects a specific person as the deputy, the adult protection authority shall respect this wish provided it is reasonable.

 III.
-Appointment of two or more persons

-If the adult protection authority appoints two or more persons as deputies, it shall specify whether their tasks should be carried out jointly or who is responsible for which tasks.
+Appointment of two or more persons 1 If the adult protection authority appoints two or more persons as deputies, it shall specify whether their tasks should be carried out jointly or who is responsible for which tasks.

-Two or more deputies may be required to carry out their tasks jointly only if they agree to do so.
+2 Two or more deputies may be required to carry out their tasks jointly only if they agree to do so.

-B. Incapacity and conflict of interecto

-If the deputy is unable to act or if the deputy's interests conflict with those of the client, the adult protection authority shall appoint a substitute deputy or regulate the matter itself.
+B. Incapacity and conflict of interests 1 If the deputy is unable to act or if the deputy's interests conflict with those of the client, the adult protection authority shall appoint a substitute deputy or regulate the matter itself.

-In the event of a conflict of interests, the powers of the deputy cease to apply by law in the relevant matter.
+2 In the event of a conflict of interests, the powers of the deputy cease to apply by law in the relevant matter.

-C. Remuneration The deputy is entitled to appropriate remuneration and to the reimand expenses bursement of necessary expenses from the assets of the client.
+C. Remuneration and expenses 1 The deputy is entitled to appropriate remuneration and to the reimbursement of necessary expenses from the assets of the client.
 In the case of professional deputies, the remuneration is paid and expenses reimbursed by the employer.

-The adult protection authority determines the level of remuneration.
+2 The adult protection authority determines the level of remuneration.
 It takes account in particular of the extent and the complexity of the tasks assigned to the deputy.

-The cantons shall issue implementing provisions and rules on remuneration and reimbursing expenses if they cannot be paid out of the assets of the client
+3 The cantons shall issue implementing provisions and rules on remuneration and reimbursing expenses if they cannot be paid out of the assets of the client.